hlbao/description_generation/README.md

 3.2 We make a test/train split of the data (test 30%, train 70%).
 Accuracy 73.56%.

 3.3 We thought we could do a more fancy machine learning based classification.
 However, i did not expect that data cleaning spent me lots of time.
-So in this version, just a simple classification, we should improeve it in the future (e.g. make it deep), and then apply it into evolutionary search system for story generation.
+So in this version, just a simple classification, we should improeve it in the future (e.g. make it deep), and then put it into evolutionary search system for story generation.

+After data reader, for the second update of project see 2 and 3.